-Water levels are a great way to level two or more items to the same level at distances up to 100 feet.
+Water levels are a great way to find the level between two or more items at distances up to 100 feet.
 This means that it is very useful for situations like leveling the piers on a mobile home.
 It could also be used to level the tops of fence posts on sloping ground.
-Rumour has it that the water level has been used for construction for thousands of years, possibly even in ancient Egypt.

 Water levels are very cheap and easy to make from everyday objects that you most likely already have in your home.
 If you haven’t previously read our article, “how to make a water level”, click the link to be taken to that page first.